andrejbauer/plzoo/index.md

 ## Contributing

-New contributions are *very* welcome.
+New contributions are welcome.
 If you would like to contribute to the project, please contact us through the [GitHub project page](https://github.com/andrejbauer/plzoo):

 * If you discover a problem, [open an issue](https://github.com/andrejbauer/plzoo/issues/new).